njdbickhart/labnotes/project_notes/metagenomics/Notes_20180904_dbick_rumen_strain_phylogenies_counts.md

 ```

-Let's try a python approach, because the data manipulation in R is incredibly tedious and nonintuitive.
+Let's try a python approach, because the data manipulation in R is incredibly tedious and unintuitive.
 I am using the hypergeomtric test to assess enrichment of specific taxonomic groupings in each dataset.

 ```bash
 # Genus illumina associations